Jeremy Pena Player Props: Astros vs. Blue Jays

 Jeremy Pena At The Plate

-- Pena has driven in a run in 18 games this year (31.0%), including seven games with more than one RBI (12.1%).
-He has also driven in three or more of his team's runs in one contest.
+- Pena has driven home a run in 18 games this season (30.5%), including more than one RBI in 11.9% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.